 Some insurers will make your parents exclude you from their policy when you get your own insurance.
 It’s important that you and your parents are on the same page about this.
 That’s because you wouldn’t be covered if you borrowed your parents’ car and got into an accident.

-Young adults purchasing auto insurance on their own for the first time should put a good deal of research into the selection process.
+Young adults buying auto insurance on their own for the first time should do a lot of research first.
 It’s a complicated decision.
-There are many insurance companies, coverage types, and factors that can affect what your rates.
-You want to make sure you’re getting the best deal on the right coverage, and there are a few ways to do this.
+There are many insurance companies, coverage types, and factors that can affect your rates.
+You want to make sure you’re getting the best deal on the right coverage.
+And there are a few ways to do this.

 Your first step in picking a policy is to determine what type of coverage you need.
-There are at least seven coverage types that a car insurance policy may contain, depending on the state you live in.
+There are at least seven coverage types that a car insurance policy may contain, depending on the your state.
 Click here to see which coverage types and amounts are required in your state.

-It is important to note that the minimum insurance coverage requirements in each state are just that: the bare minimum legally required coverage.
+It's important to note the minimum insurance requirements in each state are just that: the bare minimum legally required coverage.
 Very few states have minimum coverage amounts that provide adequate protection.
 Almost all drivers will want a policy with more than their state minimum coverage amounts.
 Learn more about why state minimum coverage is rarely enough here.

-How much coverage to purchase beyond the minimum requirement is a personal preference, and it depends on your current needs, as well as what your provider requires.
-For example, as an employed young adult, you might not need to purchase an extensive amount of personal injury liability because your health insurance and disability insurance through your employer might already cover most of that.
+How much coverage to purchase beyond the minimum requirement is a personal preference.
+It depends on your current needs as well as what your provider requires.
+For example, as an employed young adult, you might not need as much personal injury liability coverage.
+That's because your health insurance and disability insurance through your employer might already cover most of that.

-However, it’s wise to purchase more than the minimum uninsured or underinsured motorist coverage because you want to be protected if you get in an accident with an uninsured motorist.
-It’s wise to explore your options, and to fully understand what type of coverage you’re purchasing and how much of it you’re getting.
-For this reason, it's a good idea to get quotes and speak with insurance agents and brokers about your insurance needs.
+However, it’s wise to buy more than the minimum uninsured or underinsured motorist coverage.
+That's because you want to be protected if you get in an accident with an uninsured motorist.
+It’s wise to explore your options.
+You should fully understand what type of coverage you’re buying and how much of it you’re getting.
+That's why it's a good idea to get quotes and speak with insurance agents and brokers about your insurance needs.

-Car insurance is more expensive for younger and older drivers, meaning that the rates you’re quoted will be relatively high when purchasing your first policy, probably much higher than the rates you were charged when on your parents’ policy.
+Car insurance is more expensive for younger and older drivers.
+This means the rates you’re quoted will be relatively high when purchasing your first policy.
+This is probably much higher than the rates you were charged when on your parents’ policy.
 While 16-year-olds have the most expensive premiums, your rates will remain high until your 25th birthday.